 Wellness Center: Accessibility and Accommodation Requests

-In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, the School of the Art Institute of Chicago is committed to providing students, faculty, staff, and guests with disabilities equal access to SAIC-sponsored public programs and events, such as visiting artist lectures, film screenings, exhibitions, year-end thesis shows, student art sales, symposia, and alumni events.
+In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, the School of the Art Institute of Chicago (SAIC) is committed to providing students, faculty, staff, and guests with disabilities equal access to SAIC-sponsored public programs and events, such as visiting artist lectures, film screenings, exhibitions, year-end thesis shows, student art sales, symposia, and alumni events.

-An event or program hosted by a third-party organization renting SAIC facilities is not considered an SAIC-sponsored program or event.
+Please note that an event or program hosted by a third-party organization renting SAIC facilities is not considered an SAIC-sponsored program or event.

 Access to the School

 All School buildings are accessible at street level.
 Each building has accessible door doors at the main entrance which are clearly marked to accommodate people with disabilities.

 ParkingAccessible parking, provided by third-party corporations, is located in the following garages near SAIC buildings.
 Please note that rates vary and that SAIC does not reimburse for parking expenses.
 Also note that none of these facilities accept oversized vans.

 - Millennium Park garage (enter at Columbus Drive and Monroe Street), with 6' 8' clearance in some sections and an elevator at the exit

 - Grant Park North garage (enter at Michigan Avenue between Madison and Randolph), with 6' 6" clearance for vans and an elevator at the exit